pwtail/readme/README.md

 ## Doing async I/O in Python without async-await

-The quotations are from Rudyard Kipling's tale "The Elephant's Child".
+The quotations are from "The Elephant's Child" by Rudyard Kipling.

 **Bi-coloured Python**